mist64/cbmbus_doc/3 Commodore DOS.md

 | 7           | Generic disk or device error    |
 | 8, 9        | unused                          |

-Note that a program cannot rely on any of these strings, just on the codes.

 The full list of error messages can be found in practically every disk drive users manual, here are just some examples:

 * `00, OK,00,00`: There was no error.
 * `01, FILES SCRATCHED,03,00`: Informational: 3 files have been deleted ("scratched").
 * `23,READ ERROR,18,00`: There was a checksum error when trying to read track 18, sector 0.
 * `31,SYNTAX ERROR,00,00`: The command sent was not understood.
-* `51,OVERFLOW IN RECORD,00,00`: More data was written into a REL file record that fits.
+* `51,OVERFLOW IN RECORD,00,00`: More data was written into a REL file record than fits.
 * `65,NO BLOCK,17,01`: When trying to allocate a block using the `B-A` command, the given block was already allocated.
 Track 17, sector 1 is the next free block.
 * `66,ILLEGAL TRACK OR SECTOR,99,00`: A user command or data structures on disk referenced track 99, sector 00, which does not exist.
 * `73,CBM DOS V2.6 1541,00,00`: This status is returned after the RESET of a device (and after the command "`UI`").
 The actual message is specific to the device and can be used to detect the type and sometimes the ROM version[^6].

+Note that the strings are meant for the user and not necessarily consistent between devices.
+A program should only every interpret the status codes and its arguments.

 ## Next Up